scandum/rotate/README.md

 Trinity Rotation
 ----------------
 The trinity rotation (aka conjoined triple reversal) is derived from the triple reversal rotation.
-Rather than three seperate reversals it conjoins the three reversals, improving locality and reducing the number of moves.
+Rather than three separate reversals it conjoins the three reversals, improving locality and reducing the number of moves.
 Optionally, if the overlap is smaller than 8 elements, it skips the trinity rotation and performs an auxiliary or bridge rotation on stack memory.
 Its first known publication was in 2021.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│